carpediem-av/rtsp2hls/README.md

 # rtsp2hls
 The program is designed to organize access to an IP-camera through a website.
 The setup is simplified as much as possible - you need to add cameras by specifying their RTSP links, fill in a couple of parameters and run the server program.
 If there are no spectators at the moment, then video stream from the camera will not be captured.

+If your browser cannot play the video, then disable H.265 and H.264+ in the camera settings.
+Browsers only support H.264 (January 2022).

 ---

 Установка и настройка: